-Friday, October 23, 2015, 9:44 AM - With all eyes on Hurricane Patricia barreling towards Mexico, there have been a lot of terms being thrown around - tropical depression, tropical storm, category 1, category 2 - so what, exactly, do all of these really mean?
+Tuesday, August 2, 2016, 11:24 AM - With all eyes on what is expected to be an active hurricane season in the Atlantic, there have been a lot of terms being thrown around - tropical depression, tropical storm, category 1, category 2 - so what, exactly, do all of these really mean?

 'Tropical cyclone' is the blanket term for used by meteorologists and atmospheric scientists to describe all of these large, rotating storms that spin up over tropical ocean waters.
 However, several other terms show up in forecasts and news stories - hurricane, tropical storm, typhoon, etc - depending on what region of the world these storms form, which country is doing the reporting, and how strong the storms get.
 However, even with all the other possible factors involved in determining how strong they are - central pressure, rainfall, speed, etc - for exactly which term they go by, it all boils down to their sustained wind speeds.

 Specifically for storms in the Atlantic and eastern Pacific oceans: